KN-Langos/Patapim/docs/syntax/loops.md

 **Key Features:**

-- Iterates over arrays, strings, and other iterables
+- Iterates over arrays, strings, and (in the future) other iterables
 - Provides direct element access (not index)
 - Clean syntax for collection processing